 We are a 501c3 nonprofit organization that provides individuals, families, schools, and communities with a roadmap to navigating life with dyslexia.
 We offer dyslexia screenings/assessments, advocacy, and community education.

 Are you passionate about what we're doing?
 Let us know!
 We are always looking for support to help us make our vision a reality.
 We'll help you find a way to contribute.
 We're excited to have you join the team!

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

-Dr. Tamara Tinkham, Psy.D. is our licensed psychologist.
-She has extensive training and expertise in assessment and will help us offer dyslexia screenings and mid-level assessments for struggling readers who may have dyslexia.
-Tamara has a long history of working with families, especially parents, to find correct interventions, accommodations, and resources whether through schools or outside organizations.
-Dyslexia Advocates would not exist without Tamara.
+Dr. Tamara Tinkham, Psy.D. is our Executive Director and licensed psychologist.
+She offers dyslexia screenings and mid-level assessments for struggling readers who may have dyslexia.
+Dr. Tinkham has a long history of working with families, especially parents, to find effective interventions, accommodations, and resources - whether through schools or outside organizations.
+Dyslexia Advocates would not exist without Dr. Tinkham.

 Meara White has long been an advocate for her children and others' in the Stillwater School District.
 She brings a wealth of knowledge about Orton-Gillingham tutoring, dyslexia, and mental health to our nonprofit.
 And she is just super nice.